radical-cybertools/ExTASY/README.md

 Installation
 =============

-To install the ExTASY framework, create a virtual environment and use pip to install the package
+To install the ExTASY framework, create a virtual environment on localhost and use pip to install the package

 ```
 virtualenv /tmp/test